 Administration Officer, Shepparton Show Me

-Laura has a background in the retail sector for 10 years before starting with Greater Shepparton City Council almost three years ago.
+Laura has a background in the retail sector for 10 years before starting with Greater Shepparton City Council almost four years ago.
 Laura is responsible for all administrative tasks involved with SSM including organising SSM committee meetings, taking meeting minutes, placement of advertising and assisting the SSM Marketing Co-ordinator.

 “It has been a pleasure working with the Shepparton Show Me committee.
 There is a great mix of committee members from different industry sectors and their active involvement allows Shepparton Show Me to benefit all areas of business in Shepparton.
 I thoroughly enjoy being involved and I’m excited to see what the committee will achieve in the next year.”